Common reasons for homeowners insurance rate increases

 The bottom line is that insurers will adjust their rates to compensate for the risk of loss and to ensure the company stays in the black.

-How much will homeowners insurance increase in 2024?
+Will homeowners insurance continue to increase in 2026?

 “Insurers assess numerous rating factors when determining the cost of home insurance,” Friedlander says.